Two Large Studies Show IPM’s Monthly Vaginal Ring Helps Protect Women Against HIV

 “These findings give new hope to many women at high risk who need more and different options to effectively protect themselves from HIV,” said Dr. Zeda Rosenberg, founding chief executive officer of IPM.
 “IPM will seek regulatory approval for the monthly dapivirine ring and work with partners to determine its role in strengthening HIV prevention efforts.
 We are also hopeful we can learn more about how to help women who want to use the ring do so consistently, which could help increase protection.
 A planned follow-on study would help answer key questions about how women would use the ring when they are aware it can safely help offer protection.”

 Our thanks go out to the women who participated in the studies, and their families and communities for their commitment to finding a solution to this devastating epidemic.
 IPM also extends its deepest thanks to the research teams that expertly conducted these multi-year studies, and to its donors and civil society partners for their investment of time and resources in women’s health.

 The ring and why it is needed

-The monthly dapivirine ring, which IPM developed over the past decade, is the first to adapt a medical technology commonly used to deliver hormones to women — the vaginal ring — to instead deliver an ARV drug to prevent HIV.
+The monthly dapivirine ring, which IPM developed over the past decade, is the first product to adapt a medical technology commonly used to deliver hormones to women — the vaginal ring — to the fight against HIV.
 The flexible ring is easy for a woman to insert herself and provides sustained-release of dapivirine locally to the site of potential infection during vaginal sex.